Doesn’t reduce your chances of getting an STI

 More About Tubal Ligation

-- Tubal Ligation, also called “getting your tubes tied,” is a surgery that prevents pregnancy.
+- Tubal ligation is also called “getting your tubes tied”.
+It’s a surgery that prevents pregnancy.

 - It closes the tubes that carry eggs from the ovaries to the uterus.
 Since the eggs have nowhere to go, your body will just absorb them.
 If sperm can’t get to an egg, you can’t get pregnant.